SecretFoundation/docs/docs/protocol/encryption-specs.md

 TODO reasoning

-- The new node can now do [key derivation](#key-derivation) to get all the required network-wide secrets in order participate in blocks execution and validation.
+- The new node can now do [key derivation](#key-derivation) to get all the required network-wide secrets in order participate in blocks execution and validation
-- After a machine/process reboot, the node can go through the [node startup process](#node-startup) again.
+- After a machine/process reboot, the node can go through the [node startup process](#node-startup) again

 # Contracts State Encryption

 TODO reasoning

-- While executing a function call inside the Enclave as part of a transaction, the contract code can call `write_db(field_name, value)`, `read_db(field_name)` and `remove_db(field_name)`.
+- While executing a function call inside the Enclave as part of a transaction, the contract code can call `write_db(field_name, value)`, `read_db(field_name)`, and `remove_db(field_name)`
-- Contracts' state is stored on-chain inside a key-value store, thus the `field_name` must remain constant between calls.
+- Contract state is stored on-chain inside a key-value store; the `field_name` must remain constant between calls
 - `encryption_key` is derived using HKDF-SHA256 from:
   - `consensus_state_ikm`
   - `field_name`
   - `contract_key`
-- `ad` (Additional Data) is used to prevent leaking information about the same value written to the same key at different times.
+- `ad` (additional data) is used to prevent leaking information about the same value written to the same key at different times

 ## `contract_key`

-- `contract_key` is a concatenation of two values: `signer_id || authenticated_contract_key`.
+- `contract_key` is a concatenation of two values: `signer_id || authenticated_contract_key`
-- Its purpose is to make sure that each contract have a unique unforgeable encryption key.
+- Its purpose is to make sure each contract has a unique unforgeable encryption key
-  - Unique: Make sure the state of two contracts with the same code is different.
+  - Unique: Make sure the state of two contracts with the same code is different
-  - Unforgeable: Make sure a malicious node runner won't be able to locally encrypt transactions with it's own encryption key and then decrypt the resulting state with the fake key.
+  - Unforgeable: Make sure a malicious node runner won't be able to locally encrypt transactions with it's own encryption key, and then decrypt the resulting state with the fake key
 - When a contract is deployed (i.e., on contract init), `contract_key` is generated inside the Enclave as follows:

 ```js